Skip to content

 Terminal window

-jj bookmark-create my-feature
+jj create my-feature

 jj new -m "More work"